 In 1992 the agency embarked on a 2.4 million dollar rebuilding program for the camp, including a new gymnasium and swimming pool with a retractable roof.

-Today, Camp Oakhurst is open all year, serving children and adults with physical and developmental challenges through its summer camp, year-round respite, day recreation and autism respite programs.
+Today, Camp Oakhurst is open all year, serving children and adults with special needs through our summer sleep away camp, year-round overnight respite (planned and emergency) and day respite care programs.